| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Provide so-called no-screen zones at home.

-• Social application weekend breaks.
+• Social movement during weekend breaks.

 Healthier habits can be formed by means of a weekly Screen-Free Sunday.